 The American Institutes for Research (AIR) lives and breathes to enhance human performance.
 The not-for-profit organization conducts behavioral and social science research on topics related to education and educational assessment, health, international development, and work and training.
 Clients, including several federal agencies, use AIR's research in developing policies.
 As a major ongoing initiative, the organization provides tools to improve education both in the US and internationally, particularly in disadvantaged areas.
 John C. Flanagan, who developed the Critical Incident Technique personnel-selection tool to identify human success indicators in the workplace, founded the organization in 1946.

 Begun as a small research group affiliated with the University of Pittsburgh, AIR's corporate headquarters and business offices are located in Washington, DC.
 The group maintains about a dozen offices in the US.
 Domestic offices are located in San Mateo and Sacramento, California; Atlanta, Georgia; Honolulu, Hawaii; Chicago and Naperville, Illinois; Indianapolis, Indiana; Baltimore, Frederick, and Silver Spring, Maryland; Portland, Oregon; Columbus, Ohio; Chapel Hill, North Carolina; New York, New York; and Waltham, Massachusetts.
-AIR also operates nearly 10 international offices located in Egypt, Honduras, Kenya, Malawi, Liberia, Pakistan, South Africa, Cote d'Ivoire, and Zambia.
+AIR also operates nearly 10 international offices located in Egypt, Honduras, Kyrgyzstan, Liberia, Tajikistan, Cote d'Ivoire, and Zambia.

-AIR has organized its group into seven program areas: Analysis of Longitudinal Data in Education Research, Assessment, Education, Health, Human and Social Development, Workforce, and International Development, Education, and Research (IDER).
+AIR has organized its group into six program areas: Analysis of Longitudinal Data in Education Research, Assessment, Education, Healthand Social Development, Workforce, and International Development, Evaluation, and Research.

 AIR's assessment program focuses on score reports and online reporting tools to translate large-scale testing data on student achievement into a benchmark for school performance.
 International, human, and social development programs aim to improve the quality of life and education in developing areas.
 It works to achieve this through teacher and school administrator training, curriculum development and teaching materials coupled with mobilizing health communications, HIV/AIDS education, and raising awareness about such issues as child labor exploitation.
 Working with governments, private health care providers, and the general public, AIR's health programs design, implement, and evaluate the impact of health care policies.